 - a.
 If a chemical has been transferred to a secondary container, the new container should be appropriately labeled including all of the hazard information. - b.
 The classification system used for the storage of chemicals should be displayed in the principal storage area.
-Chemicals should be stored based on the reactive nature, and compatibility group. - c.
+Chemicals should be stored based on the reactive nature, and compatibility group.

+- c.
 Large containers and containers with reactive chemicals, such as acids and bases, should be stored separately on lower shelves. - d.
 Combustible packaging material such as paper and boxes should not be stored near flammable chemical storage cabinets. - e.
 All storage areas should be securely locked when not in use.
 Storage and preparation areas should be accessible only to those persons authorized to use the chemicals. - f.
 Glass bottles containing highly flammable liquids (Class 1A) shall not exceed 500 ml.
 For larger volumes, metal or approved plastic may not exceed one (1) gallon, and safety cans shall not exceed two (2) gallons (NFPA 45). - g.
-Chemicals should not be distributed to other persons or to other areas of the college. - h.
+Chemicals should not be distributed to other persons or to other areas of the college without the prior approval of the Chemical Hygiene Officer. - h.
+Chemicals should not be transferred to another location without a copy of the appropriate Safety Data Sheet nor without assurance that the person receiving the chemicals has had appropriate training in their use, storage and disposal. - i.
 Refrigerators used to store flammable chemicals shall be labeled and shall be of explosion proof or of lab safe design (NFPA 45).
-Household refrigerators are not to be used to store flammable chemicals. - 6.
-Flammables Storage
+Household refrigerators are not to be used to store flammable chemicals.

+6. Flammables Storage